rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 daysWorkingTogether := alice & bob // (0b00000101)
 ```

 Perfect!
-Finally, to getting the cardinality of the bit set
+Finally, to get the cardinality of the bit set `daysWorkingTogether`,
-`daysWorkingTogether`, we need to calculate the [hamming
+we need to calculate its [hamming
-weight](https://en.wikipedia.org/wiki/Hamming_weight) of the bit set.
-Which, in
+weight](https://en.wikipedia.org/wiki/Hamming_weight).
+Which, in this case,
-this case, means counting how many ones exists within the bit set.
+means counting how many ones exists within the bit set.
 To do that,
 we can use the function [OnesCount8](https://pkg.go.dev/math/bits#OnesCount8)
 from the package [math/bits](https://pkg.go.dev/math/bits) package:

 ```go
 cardinality := bits.OnesCount8(daysWorkingTogether) // 2
 ```

+Well, we did it!
+Bob and Alice work two days together.

 ### References